Tayberry: Description

-Growth habits
+Taxonomy

+The tayberry was patented by Derek L. Jennings of Dundee, Scotland.
+It was intended to be an improvement on the loganberry, which is a chance hexaploid hybrid that received four copies of the blackberry genome and two copies of the raspberry genome.
+Jennings aimed to replicate the loganberry's ancestry but with improved blackberry and raspberry parents, starting with the American 'Aurora' blackberry which was superior to the Aughinbaugh’s blackberry that was one of the parents of the loganberry.
+After 5 years of effort, he developed a suitable raspberry and crossed it with the 'Aurora' blackberry.
+The tayberry was named after the river Tay in Scotland and released in 1979 by the Scottish Horticultural Research Institute, Invergowrie, Scotland.

+Habitat

 The tayberry will grow reasonably well in many soils.
 Tayberries produce the most berries when in full sun and in well-drained soil with a high amount of organic materials.
 Supporting the canes is not crucial, but it will help prevent diseases by improving the air flow between branches.
 Tayberries should be ready to harvest in early July, depending on the type.
 Frost is rarely a problem, as tayberries flower late in the season; plants need protection below -26 C. Like many plant hybrids, tayberries show good disease resistance, and the plant has been shown to be resistant to late yellow rust.

 Tayberries are propagated by planting canes; the recommended time is mid-October, though any time up to mid-March may work if soil is not frozen or waterlogged.
 Scientists have also demonstrated the successful cold storage of tayberry tissue cultures for maintenance of in vitro collections of plant tissues.

-Nutritional content

-Like other raspberry or blackberry fruits, the tayberry is low in calories, high in dietary fibre, and contains polyphenols.